YuhBoyMatty/sven_internalsrc/README.md

 Imagine cheating in a co-op game =)

 # How to install
-First, if you don't have installed SvenMod then download it and install (see [readme](https://github.com/sw1ft747/SvenMod)), then download archive `svenint.rar` and place all folders from it in the root folder of the game, next add plugin `sven_internal.dll` to file `plugins.txt` (see header `Adding plugins` in SvenMod's [readme](https://github.com/sw1ft747/SvenMod)).
+First, if you don't have installed SvenMod then download it and install (see [readme](https://github.com/sw1ft747/svenmod)).
+Download the archive `svenint.rar` from (releases [releases](https://github.com/sw1ft747/sven_internal/releases)) and place all files from the archive in the root folder of the game.
+Next, add the plugin `sven_internal.dll` to the file `plugins.txt` (see the header `Adding plugins` in SvenMod's [readme](https://github.com/sw1ft747/svenmod)).

 # Features
 - Menu (key **INSERT** as default)